Brazil: Sports

 The most popular sport in Brazil is football.
 The Brazilian men's national team is ranked among the best in the world according to the FIFA World Rankings, and has won the World Cup tournament a record five times.

-Volleyball, basketball, auto racing, and martial arts also attract large audiences.
-The Brazil men's national volleyball team, for example, currently holds the titles of the World League, World Grand Champions Cup, World Championship and the World Cup.
+Volleyball, basketball, auto racing and martial arts also has large audiences.
+The Brazil men's national volleyball team currently holds the titles of the World League, World Grand Champions Cup, World Championship and the World Cup.
 In auto racing, three Brazilian drivers have won the Formula One world championship eight times.
 The country has also produced significant achievements in other sports such as sailing, swimming, tennis, surfing, skateboarding, MMA, gymnastics, boxing, judo, athletics and table tennis.

 Some sport variations have their origins in Brazil: beach football, futsal (indoor football) and footvolley emerged in Brazil as variations of football.
-In martial arts, Brazilians developed Capoeira, Vale tudo, and Brazilian jiu-jitsu.
+In martial arts, Brazilians developed Capoeira, Vale tudo and Brazilian jiu-jitsu.